 When you are working on someone else’s pattern

-When you are working through someone else’s pattern, they will suggest a yarn weight and a hooks size, as well as how many stitches and rows made with this yarn and hook should fit in the swatch.
+When you are working through someone else’s pattern, the pattern designer will suggest a yarn weight and a hooks size, as well as how many stitches and rows made with this yarn and hook should fit in the pattern swatch.
+The swatch is given to help you get the accurate measurement of the project you are making.

-The first step would always be to crochet with the yarn weight/brand and the hook size the designer suggested.
-If your swatch matches theirs – yay, you are good to go with the rest of the pattern.
+The first step would always be to follow the recommended gauge.
+Crochet the swatch with the yarn weight/brand and the recommended hook size the pattern calls for.
+If your swatch matches the one in the pattern – yay, you got the correct gauge and you are good to go with the rest of the pattern.

 If, however, your swatch came out smaller, you have a bit of work to do.

-Here is what might be going on and here is how to adjust crochet gauge.
+Here is what might be going on and here is how to adjust the crochet gauge.

 It can be that maybe you are a tight crocheter.
 In that case, using a hook that is a size bigger can help you get the stitches (and the swatch) to be the right size.